Direct Store Delivery (DSD) is gaining popularity among many retailers.

 Efficiently Track Stock Keeping Units

-One of the Direct Store Delivery Model challenges is that the manufacturer must track thousands of various Stock Keeping Units.
+One Direct Store Delivery Model challenge is that the manufacturer must track thousands of Stock Keeping Units.
 However, this number continually changes.

-Route4Me’s route planner app allows you to add and reconcile multiple barcodes at all route addresses.
+Route4Me’s multiple-stop route optimizer allows you to add and reconcile multiple barcodes at all route addresses.
 This mobile barcode reconciliation feature will help you track all delivery Stock Keeping Units without additional software or expensive barcode scanners.

-You can also use the map route planner to track your vehicle locations (and recover missing vehicles) and onboard inventory tracking to monitor shrink or merchandise theft.
+You can also use the route optimization solution to track your vehicle locations (and recover missing vehicles) and onboard inventory tracking to monitor shrink or merchandise theft.

 Focus on Proof of Delivery and Compliance